Research at the ILC Program for Excellence

 BCRF ILC Legacy Biobank of Patient‑Derived Organoids

-The BCRF ILC Legacy Project aims to establish a living biobank of at least 10 extensively characterized ILC patient-derived organoids (“LIOs”) with comprehensive molecular profiling including bulk genomics, single-cell RNA sequencing, digital pathology, and clinicopathological annotation.
+• The BCRF ILC Legacy Project aims to establish a living biobank of at least 10 extensively characterized ILC patient-derived organoids (“LIOs”) with comprehensive molecular profiling including bulk genomics, single-cell RNA sequencing, digital pathology, and clinicopathological annotation.
 These models and the associated data will soon be available globally via a dedicated BCRF portal.
+This is a collaboration between UPMC Hillman Cancer Center, Memorial Sloan Kettering Cancer Center and the Institute for Precision Medicine, which Dr. Adrian Lee directs.
+Dr. Lee has made the generation of patient-derived breast cancer organoids, spearheaded by Dr. Daniel Brown, a priority of IPM.
+Dr. Jagmohan Hooda in the Lee/Oesterreich lab leads the characterization of ILC PDOs and the collaboration effort with MSKCC.

 Patient-Derived Xenograft (PDX) Models